 If your Mac is booting but the operating system isn't loading up, you may have a corrupted drive.
 Luckily it is possible to fix this in Recovery Mode.
 We have a detailed tutorial on using Recovery Mode here.

 The first step is to run Disk Utility.
-On a Mac running OS X 10.8 Mountain Lion or later, you can run Disk Utility by booting into Recovery Mode.
+On a Mac running OS X 10.8 Mountain Lion or later, which will be the vast majority of Macs, you can run Disk Utility by booting into Recovery Mode.

-Hold down the Command and R keys, and power the Mac back up again.
-Keep pressing Cmd + R while your Mac is booting up.
+- Hold down the Command and R keys, and power the Mac back up again.
+Keep pressing Cmd + R while your Mac is booting up until you see the Apple logo.

-Once your Mac starts in Recovery Mode you will gain access to Utilities.
-Click on Disk Utility, locate the icon for your Mac's drive, and click Verify Disk.
+- Once your Mac starts in Recovery Mode you will gain access to Utilities.
+Click on Disk Utility.

-If there are errors with your disk, Disk Utility should find them and ask if you would like to repair them.
+- If there are errors with your disk, Disk Utility should find them and will either repair them automatically, or will ask if you would like to repair them.
 Click Repair Disk if this is the case.

 In Recovery Mode you can do the following:

-- Use Disk Utility to verify and repair connected drives
+- Use Disk Utility to repair connected drives.

 5. Boot up your Mac in Safe Boot